Zimbabwe National Youth Service Details - Pindula

 |+

-The '''National Youth Service''' is a programme of the government for Zimbabweans of ages 10 to 30.
-It was introduced in the year 2000 by late Minister for Gender, Youth and Employment [[Border Gezi]].
+The '''National Youth Service''' is a programme of the Zimbabwean government for Zimbabweans of ages to .
+It was introduced in the year 2000 by the late Minister for Gender, Youth and Employment [[Border Gezi]].
 The graduates of the service were referred to generally as Green Bombers.
-Some of graduates were employed by the government as security guards at government institutions such as tertiary colleges.
+Some of the graduates were employed by the government as security guards at government institutions such as tertiary colleges.

 |−